DennissTran/Lox_Interpreter/README.md

 This project follows the book **Crafting Interpreters**.
 I suggest you read it once, and if you have time then give it a try.

-# Brief introduce to Lox
+# Brief introduction to Lox
 Many of you may ask: "What is Lox?
 Why haven't I heard about it before?".

 The answer is rather elementary, Lox is a simple programming language created by **Bob Nystrom**.
 It was designed specifically to teach how interpreters and virtual machines work, not for using in real life.